armand0e/SteamSync/README.md

 3. Press "Sync"

-**To use with the steam launcher, specify the following launch options for your game:**
+**IMPORTANT: To use with the steam launcher, specify the following launch options for your game:**

         sync.vbs %COMMAND%